The White Girl (1990 film)

-The White Girl is a 1990 drama film written, produced and directed by Tony Brown and starring Troy Beyer and Taimak.
+The White Girl is a 1990 American drama film written, produced and directed by Tony Brown and starring Troy Beyer and Taimak.

 Premise

 A young African American college student, a judge's daughter, battles a cocaine addiction, or as the substance is known on the streets, the white girl.

-Filming
+Production

 Brown, who used $2 million of his own money to have The White Girl produced, also deferred some of his income from his production of his television shows as part of making it.
 Filming was scheduled to begin in September 1987.
 Duke University and North Carolina Central University were two of the filming locations.

 African-Americans made up about 80% of the film crew.
 Caryn James of The New York Times stated that the use of black crew was "more significant and effective than anything [Brown] has put on screen."

 Rating

 The Motion Picture Association of America gave the film an "R" rating, something Brown disapproved of and appealed, since he feared it would turn people off from seeing it.
 The rating later changed to PG-13.
 Mathews stated that "With the exception of one moderately strong slang word, "The White Girl" would seem to be as easily acceptable for general TV viewing."